epsilon537/boxlambda/_drafts/dfx.markdown

 mathjax: yes
 ---

-*Partial Reconfiguration* is an FPGA feature that allows you to dynamically reconfigure a portion of an FPGA design while the remaining FPGA design remains unchanged and operational.
+*Partial FPGA Reconfiguration* is an FPGA feature that allows you to dynamically reconfigure a portion of an FPGA design while the remaining part of the design remains unchanged and operational.
 The Arty A7 100T has this feature and I started adding support for it in BoxLambda.
-It's still a work in progress, but I have reached a point where I can dynamically load a gateware component in the BoxLambda SoC, under control of the BoxLambda SoC itself.
-To demonstrate the feature, I developed a test program that dynamically loads a J1B CPU core and boots the SwapForth run-time firmware on this core.
-There are caveats, however.
+While it's still a work in progress, I have reached a point where I can dynamically load a gateware component in the BoxLambda SoC, under the control of the SoC itself.
+To demonstrate this feature, I developed a test program that dynamically loads a J1B CPU core and boots the SwapForth run-time firmware on this core.
+There are, however, some caveats.

 Recap
 -----
 ![BoxLambda Block Diagram.](../assets/Arch_Diagram_DFX_Focus.png)

-This is a summary of the current state of affairs of BoxLambda.
-We have:
+Summarizing the current state of affairs of BoxLambda, we have:
 - An Ibex RISC-V core with machine timer and hardware interrupt support.
 - Wishbone interconnect and Harvard architecture internal memory.
 - DDR3 external memory access through the Litex memory controller.